UWPCE-PythonCert/IntroPython-2017/_sources/exercises/exceptions_lab.rst.txt

 * Create a wrapper function, perhaps ``safe_input()``  that returns ``None`` rather rather than raising these exceptions, when the user enters ``^C``  for Keyboard Interrupt, or ``^D`` (``^Z``  on Windows) for End Of File.

-* Update your mailroom program to use exceptions (and IBAFP) to handle malformed numeric input